 Wedding Faux Pas: Going Overtime With Your Speech

 A thank you speech is a sweet, thoughtful gesture, and a great way to kick off your wedding reception festivities.
 But the timing of your speech will be key to ensure it remains engaging, meaningful and well-received.

 In our experience, 3-5 minutes is the perfect sweet spot for a wedding speech, especially if you have other guests making their own speeches, too.
-Check out our guide to writing the ultimate wedding speech (link when live)
+Check out our guide to writing the ultimate wedding speech on the blog!

 Simply steer clear of these 7 wedding faux pas to ensure your celebration is memorable for all the right reasons!
 Now that you know what to avoid throughout your wedding planning journey, keep these tips in mind for manage your wedding planning stress and anxiety along the way.